NotePlan/plugins/jgclark.Reviews/README.md

 # 🔬 Reviews  plugin
 This plugin provides commands to help review with Project-based notes.
 This will be of interest for those who use NotePlan to plan and track work in different areas, which could be loosely referred to as 'Projects'.
 This will be familiar to people who use David Allen's **Getting Things Done** approach, or any other where **regular reviews** are important.
 It probably won't have much applicability to people who just use NotePlan as a Zettelkasten-style knowledge base.

+If you're using the helpful [PARA Approach](https://fortelabs.co/blog/series/para/), then your **Areas** are also a form of Project, at least as far as Reviewing them goes.

 ## Using NotePlan for Project-like work
 Unlike many task or project management apps, NotePlan is both much less structured, and entirely text/markdown based.
 This makes it much more flexible, but makes it less obvious how to use it for project tracking or management.
-This is how I use it: there may be better ways for you.
+The following describes how I use it, and the plugin commands that help me; there may be better ways for you.

 Each **Project** is described by a separate note.
 Each such project contains the `#project` hashtag, `@review(...)` and some other metadata fields on the line immediately after the title.
 For example: